Prowindows62/winerror-simulator/README.md

-# A Windows XP Error Simulator
+# A Windows 10 Error Simulator

 Do you remember the time when Windows XP used to freeze and allow you to draw incredible things using the error window?
 This webapp does that.